Skip to content

 Enabling MPC

-1. Deploy the MPC Signer worker (stratos-mpc-signer)
+1. Deploy the MPC Signer worker (stratos-mpc-signer) on a separate Cloudflare account or separate infrastructure

 Admin Panel

-The admin panel provides:
+The admin panel (Configuration section) provides:

 • MPC toggle — Enable/disable MPC for new registrations